Coastal Planes RC Club

 Another reason for improving the site is so the club can begin hosting events.
 These activities could help generate funds to support site improvements without increasing dues.
 We hope to host our first event in the fall of 2014—if we can complete the improvements in time.

 The club has also begun to focus on community awareness.
 I am working with fellow club member Eddie Mobley to start attending a monthly event called “First Friday” that is held downtown.
 We plan to have a booth, display our models, and discuss model flying.
-We hope this will help us gain some new members and build relationships with city officials.
+We hope this will help us gain new members and build relationships with city officials.
 Perhaps we can obtain city or county land for a permanent flying site.

 I am sharing this because all clubs, no matter what size, need to consider improving their flying sites and reaching out to the community.
 If you can create a relationship with local officials, it could later help your club get its next flying site.
 If there is one thing I have learned, it is that most clubs are not flying on the same site they were 20 years ago.
 Things change and clubs need to work to be in the best possible position to protect their flying sites.